ROCm/hipTensor/docs/programmers-guide.rst

 Contributing
 ^^^^^^^^^^^^

-For those wishing to contribute to the project, please see `Contributing to hipTensor  <https://github.com/ROCm/hipTensor/blob/develop/CONTRIBUTING.md>`_.
+For those wishing to contribute to the project, please see :ref:`contributors-guide`.